Pm Draghi's speech at the Leaders Summit on Climate

 We can transform our economies and pursue a greener and more inclusive growth model.

-In Europe, we launched a 750 billion euro joint plan – what we called the Next Generation EU.
+In Europe, we launched a EUR 750 billion joint plan – what we called the Next Generation EU.

 One of its objectives is to support the environmental transition in Europe and make the EU carbon neutral by 2050.

-Around 10% of it, roughly 70 billion euros, will go in investment in green infrastructure, circular economy and sustainable mobility in Italy only.
+Around 10% of it, roughly EUR 70 billion, will go in investment in green infrastructure, circular economy and sustainable mobility in Italy only.